Complete reflection of nonlinear electromagnetic waves in underdense pair plasmas enabled by dynamically formed Bragg-like structures

 In this frame, the spikes are static with spacing $\lambda'/2$, where $\lambda' = 2\pi c/\omega'$.
 Lorentz contraction along the motion gives the lab-frame spacing $\Delta x = \lambda'/2 \gamma_{\parallel} = \lambda_0 (1+\beta_\parallel)/2$, with $\gamma_{\parallel} = (1 - \beta_{\parallel}^2)^{-1/2}$.
 Thus, $\Delta x$ increases with $\beta_{\parallel}$ and exceeds $\lambda_0/2$, consistent with the simulations.

 The spikes act as a photonic crystal, reflecting the wave.
-We analyze this in the plasma rest frame and model the spike–trough pattern as a periodic array of cells, each composed of two uniform slabs: a high-density “spike” slab and a low-density “trough” slab, with particle number per cell conserved.
+There are parallels with plasma photonic structures studied in electron--ion plasmas~\cite{lehmann.prl.2016,vieux.commphys.2023}.
+However, here the structure is not externally prepared by interfering driver pulses, but forms self-consistently from a single incident wave.
+Moreover, the structure moves with the plasma, so we analyze it in the plasma rest frame and model the spike–trough pattern as a periodic array of cells, each composed of two uniform slabs: a high-density “spike” slab and a low-density “trough” slab, with particle number per cell conserved.
 The cell width is half the local wavelength for the density before spike formation.
 The dispersion relation for the plasma without spikes is $(\omega')^2 = (k')^2 c^2 + 2\omega_{p0}^2$, so the dielectric constant is $\varepsilon' = 1 - N'$ with $N' \equiv (2n_0/n_{cr}) (1 + \beta_{\parallel}) /(1-\beta_{\parallel})$.
 The pinching acts as a modulation of $N'$, so the standard transfer-matrix analysis for reflection applies (given in \cref{sec:grating} for completeness).

 As an example, assume that half the particles in each cell are compressed fivefold, while the rest are decompressed.
 For $a_0 = 2.5$ and $n_0 = 0.0125 n_{cr}$ ($\beta_\parallel \approx 0.76$), the resulting modulation of $\varepsilon'$ reduces the field amplitude across a cell to $e^{-0.15} \approx 0.86$ of its initial value.
 Only five spikes are then needed to halve the amplitude, producing strong reflection.
 In the lab frame, the density in the dense slabs (the spikes) remains well below critical: $n = 5 \gamma n_0 \approx 0.26 n_{cr}$.
 Strong reflection from only a few spikes is a consequence of the rest-frame frequency lowering given by \cref{omega'}.